lamby/dc17.dc.o/news/stories/2017-04-12-registration.md

 Any questions about registrations should be addressed to [registration@debconf.org][reg-mail].

-The DebConf17 team would like to thank all of our sponsors who have made this event possible:
+The DebConf17 team would like to thank all of our sponsors who make this event possible:

 [https://debconf17.debconf.org/sponsors/][sponsors]